smucclaw/eu-ai-act/act.md

 (36) ' biometric identification system' means an AI system for the purpose of identifying natural persons through the comparison of a person's biometric data with the biometric data contained in a reference data repository, excluding verification/authentification systems whose sole purpose is to confirm that a specific natural person is the person he or she claims to be, and systems that are used to confirm the identity of a natural person for the sole purpose of having access to a service, a device or premises;

-(37) ''real-time' biometric identification system' means a biometric identification system whereby the capturing of biometric data, the comparison and the identification all occur instantaneously or near instantaneously .
+(37) ''real-time' biometric identification system' means a biometric identification system whereby the capturing of biometric data, the comparison and the identification all occur instantaneously or near instantaneously . not only instant identification, but also limited short delays in order to avoid circumvention.

 (38)

-(39) 'publicly accessible space' means any publicly or privately owned physical place accessible to an undetermined number of natural persons , regardless of

-whether certain conditions or circumstances for access have been predetermined, and regardless of the potential capacity restrictions ;
+(39) 'publicly accessible space' means any publicly or privately owned physical place accessible to an undetermined number of natural persons , regardless of whether certain conditions or circumstances for access have been predetermined, and regardless of the potential capacity restrictions ;

 (40) 'law enforcement authority' means: